AGCO: 1990–1996: Founding and early years

+1997–2005: Major acquisitions and growth

 In 1997 the company purchased Fendt which is based in Germany, the German tractor company.
-Fendt is well known for its advanced technology and superior manufacturing quality.
 The acquisition of Fendt was contingent on three conditions; 1) The Fendt name would be retained, 2) The factory in Marktoberdorf would continue to operate, and 3) a fair price would be paid for the company.
 Also in 1997, AGCO acquired Dronningborg Industries in Denmark, the manufacturer of European Massey Ferguson combines, and former manufacturer of Dronningborg combines.

 In 1998, AGCO made a joint venture with Deutz AG to produce engines in Argentina, and purchased the Spra-Coupe and Willmar companies.
 Spra-Coupe and Willmar are sprayer companies in North America.
 SpraCoupe originated in Bismarck, North Dakota.
 After being purchased by AGCO, the manufacturing of SpraCoupes was moved to Willmar, Minnesota where the Willmar branded fertilizer tenders and "Wrangler" articulated loaders were being manufactured.
 SpraCoupe and Willmar products were manufactured in Willmar from 1998 to 2001.

-For the year 2000, AGCO bought out its partner CNH Global N.V. in the Hay and Forage Industries joint venture.
+In the year 2000, AGCO bought out its partner CNH Global N.V. in the Hay and Forage Industries joint venture.